Cvladianu/SoftEngOysterCAS/Readme.txt

 26. We also detected a bug in our code.
 For journeys which lasted a fix number of seconds, the cost would not be properly calculated.
 We solved that by adding a 0 to the end if this was the case, and made one test case for this particular scenario.

 27. Refactored getting the journeys for a customer into another method JournyesFor (from totalJourniesFor)

+28. Added last functionality using TDD, and ensures it works with some examples